 I fell asleep that night with his question cycling through my head.
 To find one hidden room was exciting enough, but the possibility that there were more…

 That door promised adventure, and it was an offer my boyish heart couldn’t resist.
 I got up early the next morning and ran downstairs, eager to get a peek into the secret room before breakfast, before Dad’s construction crew showed up to start working.
 Making straight for the closed door, I wrapped my fingers around the knob—it was made of wood—and paused.
 I remembered briefly seeing my Dad’s unease, but with the sunlight from the window warming my back it seemed silly.
 The wooden ball turned easily in my grip, and with only the softest squeak the door opened.

 I found myself in another room, nearly identical to the last one.
 Everything was white, there was another door directly opposite the one I stood in, and a window warmed the entire scene, but this time from the other direction.

 My home had become a fairy tale castle in my mind, a pirate fortress, a fantastical realm.
-Every boy dreamed of such places, filled with hidden passages just waiting to be explored—I was the lucky one whose dream came true.
-The second door opened, just as I guessed, on a third, then a fourth, a fifth…it didn’t occur to me that it made no sense, that from the outside I should have been well into the neighbor’s yard by now.
+Every boy dreamed of such places, filled with hidden passages just waiting to be explored.
+I was the lucky one whose dream came true.
+The second door opened, just as I’d guessed, on a third, then a fourth, a fifth.
+It didn’t occur to me that it made no sense, that from the outside I should’ve been well into the neighbor’s yard by now.
 I only knew the thrill of discovery.
 What would I find at the end?
 Treasure forgotten by the years, waiting for my stubby little fingers to polish off the dust?

 Yet as I turned to face the next white door, my heart remained looking back to that familiar living room.
 Why this door?
 It looked exactly the same as the five that came before it.
 Why did it alone seem to dampen my adventurous spirit?